Fatalities in mixed martial arts contests: Justin Thornton

 38-year old Justin Thornton was knocked out 19 seconds into the first of five two-minute rounds at Bare Knuckle Fighting Championship’s BKFC 20 match in Biloxi, Mississippi on August 20, 2021, in a heavyweight contest against Dillon Cleckler at the Mississippi Coast Coliseum.
 The contest was governed as a mixed martial arts match legally because of Mississippi state rules.
-Thornton was partially paralysed and died October 4.
+Thornton was partially paralysed and died on October 4.

 Christian Lubenga

 25-year-old Christian Lubenga died following his amateur MMA debut against Cody McCracken.
-The match was called in Round 3 by TKO at AMMO Fight League 10 in West Springfield, Massachusetts on March 12th, 2022.
+The match was called in Round 3 by TKO at AMMO Fight League 10 in West Springfield, Massachusetts on March 12, 2022.
 Following the match, Lubenga went unconscious and was later transported by emergency medical transport to a nearby emergency room.
 He died two days later on March 14th, 2022.
 His death was due to blunt force trauma to the head according to the Massachusetts Executive Office of Public Safety and Security.

 In unsanctioned fights

 Alfredo Castro Herrera

-15-year-old Alfredo Castro Herrera died on April 14, 1981, following an unsanctioned "mixed martial arts" match described in the St. Louis Globe Democrat as "boxing mixed with karate and judo" (April 15, 1981 issue) in Tijuana, Mexico, where he was knocked out.
-Herrera's opponent was Angel Luis Rodriguez.
+15-year-old Alfredo Castro Herrera died on April 14, 1981, following an unsanctioned "mixed martial arts" match described in the St. Louis Globe-Democrat as "boxing mixed with karate and judo" (April 15, 1981 issue) in Tijuana, Mexico, where he was knocked out.
+Herrera's opponent was Angel Luis Rodrigues.